dnmcginn57/4883-SWTools-McGinn/Assignments/A05/README.md

 while a path, or name of font stored in your machines `usr/share/font` folder, to any font are technically supported, I have configured this program to work best with the [Sushi Sushi](https://www.dafont.com/sushi-sushi.font) font mentioned above

+### Other notes

+I have configured this program to allow characters to overlap a bit, but not so much as to render a perfect image.
+The minor overlap creates a more 'legible' picture while maintaining the feel of ascii art